 1. What materials do you use?

-The paper I really love right now is Stilman & Birn Zeta Series.
+The paper I really love right now is Stillman & Birn Zeta Series.
 I also use Fabriano Hot Press watercolor paper, Stonehenge and Arches Hot Press watercolor paper.

 I always spray fix my pencils once they are complete and sometimes I also coat them with a transparent acrylic matte medium.
 Both of these allow me to work back into the piece if needed.

 For acrylics I use Acryla gouache.
 Unlike other gouache, Acryla is waterproof once it’s dry.
-If I am completing a piece in Acrylic I usually use Arches watercolor paper or Strathmore Series 500 illustration board.
+If I am completing a piece in acrylic I usually use Arches watercolor paper of Strathmore Series 500 illustration board.
 I also have used acrylics as an underpainting for oil painting.